 The limitations identified above are risk based and are maximum limitations not to be exceeded at any time.
 EPA believes that any time those limitations are exceeded, it should be reported promptly.
-The sewage sludge must have been distributed, land applied, or disposed of, whichever is applicable, before it is necessary to report under the 24-hour reporting requirements.
+(If the sewage sludge has not been distributed, land applied, or disposed of, whichever is applicable, it is not necessary to report under the 24-hour reporting requirements.)
 This takes into consideration potential risk to public health and the environment.
 The permit also requires a written submission within five days of the time that the permittee becomes aware of the circumstances.
 The permit does not have a provision for the Director to waive the written report because Region 8 wants a written report on all incidents that were reported under the 24-hour reporting requirements.